As a parent, the complex and costly process of preparing for and applying to college can be overwhelming and starts earlier than many realize.

 Preparing for the Professional World

-Seventh-grader Johanna participated in the Roadmap to Success program at Uplift Peak Preparatory Middle School.
+Seventh-grader Johanna participated in the Education Opens Doors Program at Uplift Peak Preparatory Middle School.
 The program has sparked conversations between Johanna and her parents about college majors and paying for college, enabling her to be better prepared for her future.

 “Through the program, I now understand what opportunities are open for me.
 I learned that there are multiple problems in the world, but that I could also be a part of the solution,” Johanna shared.